agoose77/texat-local-cluster/README.md

 ## Usage
 1. Ensure that this directory is accessible on all necessary hosts
+   - Use rsync or a shared file system.
 2. Launch the scheduler on a machine using `launch-scheduler`
 3. Launch the worker(s) on each machine using `launch-scheduler`
    - See script for environment variable arguments.